fdrgsp/cali/README.md

 There are two modes to determine the peak *height* threshold:

 - **MULTIPLIER** (recommended):
-  The height threshold is computed separately for each ROI as a multiple of the noise level estimated during OASIS-based noise estimation.
+  The height threshold is computed separately for each ROI as a multiple of the noise level estimated during `OASIS`-based noise estimation.

 - **GLOBAL**:
   A fixed absolute height value specified by the user.
 The same value is used for all ROIs in all wells/FOVs.
 This is mainly useful for testing, as it does *not* adapt to different noise levels across ROIs.

-The **prominence** threshold is always computed as a multiple of the noise level estimated during OASIS.
+The **prominence** threshold is always computed as a multiple of the noise level estimated during `OASIS`.

 The **minimum distance** between peaks is specified in milliseconds and determines how close in time two peaks can be while still being considered distinct events.